yvesmartindestaillades/NAP/docs/source/intro.rst

 A more complete visualisation of the data structure can be found on :ref:`database section <intro_database_structure>`.

-The columns of the merged dataset corresponds to the sample-constructs attributes are the following:
+The columns of the merged dataset corresponds to the sample-constructs attributes.
+They are the following:

 **Columns of the dataset**
     * Every column of :ref:`RNA structure file <intro_RNAstructure>`.